 - The needs assessment process includes an interview with the prospective resident and their natural supports to determine eligibility and service needs.
 Prospective Residents will be contacted to schedule the interview.
 Only prospective residents who have completed the Future Resident Survey will be contacted.
 Click here to complete the Future Resident Survey.
 If you are unsure if you have previously completed this survey, please contact Denise Torres at firstname.lastname@example.org or call 904.358.1200 to find out.

 Eligible residents who have completed the needs assessment process will be contacted to submit an application for future residency.
 At this time, The Arc Jacksonville Village is at capacity and and the submission of an application places the resident on the waitlist.
 As apartments become available, eligible residents will be contacted in the order their application was received.

-Once moved into The Arc Jacksonville Village, all residents will go through an extensive training on the rules and regulations of The Arc Jacksonville Village, apartment appliances and features, how to access on-site amenities and trainings on various aspects of independent living, such as safety, transportation, emergency response and more.
+All residents will go through an extensive training on the rules and regulations of The Arc Jacksonville Village, apartment appliances and features, how to access on-site amenities and trainings on various aspects of independent living, such as safety, transportation, emergency response and more.